416-979-5000, ext. 553232

 MA in Clinical Psychology, Ryerson University

-2017 – BSc (Honours) In Psychology, University of Waterloo
+BA (Honours) In Psychology, University of Waterloo

 Social Sciences and Humanities Research Council (SSHRC) – Master’s Award

 Selected Conference Presentations

 - Hudd, T., Vidovic, V., Lenton-Brym, A., Finch, K., Parker, V., Dupasquier, J. R., Nightingale, B., Barber, K., & Moscovitch, D. A. (2017, June).
 The nature and impact of negative autobiographical memory retrieval in social anxiety disorder.
-Poster presented at the Canadian Psychological Association Convention, Toronto, ON.
+[Poster presentation].
+Canadian Psychological Association Convention, Toronto, ON, Canada.

 - Gualtieri, S., Nightingale, B., & Denison, S. (2017, April).
-Examining 3- and 4-year-olds’ probabilistic reasoning abilities in a novel choice task.
-Poster presented at the Society for Research in Child Development Biennial Meeting, Austin, TX.
+Examining 3- and 4-year-olds’ probabilistic reasoning abilities in a novel choice task. ]Poster presentation].
+Society for Research in Child Development Biennial Meeting, Austin, TX, USA.

 - Kazakevic, E., Kung, F., Nightingale, B., Lee, P., Garner, V., & Adair, W. L. (2016, March).
 Stereotype threat in east-west intercultural negotiations.
-Poster presented at the 10th Annual Southwestern Ontario IO & OB Student Conference, London, ON.
+[Poster presentation].10th Annual Southwestern Ontario IO & OB Student Conference, London, ON, Canada.